saud-aslam/trading-app/README.md

 <p><strong>PSQL Database</strong>  - This is the database used to store our data in the tables and views which would be persisted here.
 The data can always be retrieved back whenever we want to.</p>
 </li>
 <li>
 <p><strong>IEX</strong>  - IEX provides us REST API  which we used to obtain stock information.
-By sending HTTP request to it, we get a response, which is parsed accrding to the needs.</p>
+By sending HTTP request to it, we get a response, which is parsed according to the needs.</p>
 </li>
 </ul>
 <h2 id="improvements">Improvements</h2>